damiVongola/Lab-2/README.md

   - Use MinMaxScaler to scale your features
   - ***Feature selection:***
       - ***chisquare:***
-        - Use chisquare test to select the best feature(1 feature) to use .
+        - Use chisquare test to select the best 2 features to use .
         - Use LogisticRegression to train on the training set and get accuracy and log_loss on the testing set
         - show which features were selected
       - ***forward selection:***